Director of Science & Strategy, Europe

-It was clear what a tremendous challenge lay ahead, if we were to tackle the extensive effects of human pressure on marine ecosystems, and this challenge has driven me throughout my scientific career.
-My work has covered a broad range of issues, including exploitation and trade of threatened fish species; population dynamics of exploited fishes; threats to the world’s coral reefs and the vulnerability of countries that depend upon them; and the impacts of climate change on coral reefs, on North Sea fish distributions, and on fishing-dependent countries.
-After 15 years of studying and documenting problems such as these, I joined Oceana – where I now have the rewarding opportunity to translate science into policy action for threatened marine species.
-In the face of large-scale threats such as overfishing, habitat destruction and climate change, such changes in policy are critical for safeguarding the future of our oceans.
+Allison has dedicated her career to tackling the impacts of human pressure on the ocean.
+As a research scientist, she has studied a wide range of issues, including the exploitation and trade of threatened fish species; population dynamics of exploited fishes; threats to the world’s coral reefs and the vulnerability of countries that depend upon them; fishing inside marine protected areas; and the impacts of climate change on coral reefs, on North Sea fish distributions, and on fishing-dependent countries.